Duke Center for Community Engagement

 Provide training, best practices, co-curricular experiences, professional development, and communities of practice to equip participants to engage in mutually-beneficial collaboration.

 READY TO ENGAGE?
-Arrange a Foundations of Engagement training session.
+Download this paper on community engagement principles.
+Or, prepare your team by booking a Foundations of Engagement training session.

 Champion